vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The *śaktiviṣuva* is “above *śakti* ” because it is to be meditated as extending up to the *samanā kalā. * The *kālaviṣuva* , the *viṣuva* of time, is still above it, since the adept is to consider its meditation as reaching the supreme level of *unmanā* , which transcends time.

 The Dī explains that *muni* means seven, and *candra* means one.
-If one adds eight and ten, the length of the *uccāra* of the *vidyā* from the *HA* of *HRīṂ * to *unmanā* would be ten thousand eight hundred seventeen *tuṭis* , a *tuṭi* being an extremely small division of time; it is described in a text quoted by the Dī as a hundredth part of the twinkling of the eye.
+If one adds eight and ten, the length of the *uccāra* of the *vidyā* from the *HA* of *HRĪṂ * to *unmanā* would be ten thousand eight hundred seventeen *tuṭis* , a *tuṭi* being an extremely small division of time; it is described in a text quoted by the Dī as a hundredth part of the twinkling of the eye.

 The equalization which is the cause of the manifestation of consciousness is called *tattva* \[ *viṣuva* \]. //187//